-CMHC and HNS will mutually reach agreement on the targets and outcomes, including the indicators and expected results set out below (altogether the "Targets and Outcomes") which will be identified in the Action Plan and identified in the Schedule C: Progress Report.
-The mutually agreed-to Targets and Outcomes established under this Agreement will build on existing investments and take into consideration factors including local Housing Need and priorities, funding by CMHC and HNS under this Agreement, the bold federally developed targets, as well as NHS objectives including opportunities for collaboration, efficiency and innovation to leverage available funding.
-Mutually agreed-to Targets and Outcomes may vary across PTs accordingly.
+CMHC and MHO will mutually reach agreement on the Targets and Outcomes, including the indicators and expected results set out below (altogether the "Targets and Outcomes") which will be identified in the Action Plan and identified in the Schedule C: Progress Report.

-As part of a shared commitment to reduce chronic homelessness year over year, Action Plans will reflect the broader Nova Scotia systems planning approach, including the alignment of housing and homelessness initiatives and the means by which high-vulnerability populations will be prioritized across housing and homelessness programming.1 CMHC will work with partner federal departments to support alignment of federal housing and homelessness investments.
+As part of a shared commitment to reduce chronic homelessness year over year, Action Plans will reflect the broader Ontario systems planning approach, including the alignment of housing and homelessness initiatives and the means by which high-vulnerability populations will be prioritized across housing and homelessness programming.
+CMHC will work with partner federal departments to support alignment of federal housing and homelessness investments.